dancer1325/backstage/docs/conf/defining.md

 }
 ```

-## Validation
+## Validation of the schemas

-Schemas can be validated using the `backstage-cli config:check` command.
-If you
-want to validate anything else than the default `app-config.yaml`, be sure to
-pass in all of the configuration files as `--config <path>` options as well.
+* -- via -- `backstage-cli config:check`

-To validate and examine the frontend configuration, use the
+* if you want to validate the frontend configuration -> use
-`backstage-cli config:print --frontend` command.
-Just like for validation you
+`backstage-cli config:print --frontend`
-may need to pass in all files using one or multiple `--config <path>` options.

 ## Guidelines